CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ### Add an event
 > Command: `add Football match on 2nd August 6 pm to 9 pm tag play`
 - Scroll down the Events List to ensure that it is successfully added.
+> Command: `add Wash dishes`
+- MultiTasky should prevent us from adding duplicate entries.
+> Command: `add Driving test from 28 July 10am to 28 July 11am`
+- The entry should be added successfully but with an alert that it overlaps with existing event(s).
+> Command: `add NDP 2016 on 9 August 2016 to 9 Aug 2016`
+- The entry should be added successfully but with an alert that the added event is overdue.
+> Command: `add Register for SOC modules from 9 July to 10 July`
+- The entry should be added successfully but with an alert that it is overdue and overlaps with existing event(s).

 ## Complete Command
 ### Completing an entry by index